Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 Importantly, we see that the update of the layer c's weight depends on the output of layer b.

-You can go through the diagram below.
+You can go through the diagram below, where we go through in order of 1a), 1b), 1c), 2a)
 ![IMG_40CEE668B383-1](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/8257cd68-d16c-4d04-8a7e-dbe80649f3b9)

 We see that in step 1a) the output of neuron b is a function of $$w_b^{t-2}$$, $$w_a^{t-2}$$ and $$x_{t-1}$$